-The mark left on the fabric of your garment is absolutely nothing to worry about.
+Occasionally a product may ship with an outline around the print, a sort-of rectangular mark on the garment fabric.
+This mark is absolutely nothing to worry about.
 Whilst it's not too common, it'll disappear the first time the garment is washed.

 But we understand the concern our customers experience when their samples occasionally arrive with heat-press marks surrounding their print.
 Is it a fault with the product?
 With the print method?
 What if my customer complains about it?
 They're all valid questions, so let's give you some answers:

 The vast majority of products we print are not heat-pressed; they're dried through a tunnel dryer to cure inks and evaporate excess fixation solution.
 However, some products are printed using a method that involves heat pressing which can lead to marks appearing around the print.
 Both methods we use are DTG, it's the process that each method uses that's slightly different.

 Regardless of the process used (whether the product is tunnel dried or heat pressed) the application of heat is a vital step.
 The heat cures the ink with the product, and without it your designs would simply rub off/wash out straight away (for DTG) or wouldn't transfer at all (for dye sublimation and vinyl).